-During the 2016/2017 reporting period, Mr John Pereira was appointed to the Board as a nonexecutive director.
+During the 2018 reporting period (7 June 2018), Mr Marjan Mikel was appointed to the Board as a non-executive director.

-Appropriate pre-appointment checks were conducted and security holders had the opportunity of reviewing relevant information prior to voting on the appointment at the 2016 Annual General Meeting (AGM) held in November 2016.
+Appropriate pre-appointment checks were conducted, and security holders will have the opportunity of reviewing relevant information prior to voting on the appointment at the 2018 Annual General Meeting (AGM) to be held in November 2018.